Peace-Apple/flaskcrash/README.md

 Here I look at the basics and fundamentals of Flask, a python framework.
 I make use of different sources and work on different practice projects.
-This is in order to get a better and deeper understanding of the frameworks functionality.
+This is in order to get a better and deeper understanding of the framework's functionality.